apache/spark/docs/sql-programming-guide.md

 Scalar pandas UDFs are used for vectorizing scalar operations.
 They can used with functions such as `select` and `withColumn`.
 To define a scalar pandas UDF, use `pandas_udf` to annotate a Python function.
-The Python should takes `pandas.Series` and returns a `pandas.Series` of the same size.
+The Python should takes `pandas.Series` and returns a `pandas.Series` of the same length.
 Internally, Spark will split a column into multiple `pandas.Series` and invoke the Python function with each `pandas.Series`, and concat the results together to be a new column.